JimyhZhu/TremorBot/Arduino/esp32_haptic_control/README.md

 ### 4. Connect Haptic Actuator

 Connect your haptic actuator to GPIO 25 and ground.
-The system uses PWM at 20kHz for smooth haptic control.
+The system uses DAC output for smooth haptic control.

 ## Communication Protocol